JJHarrison/seng202/SENG202/seng202_2014_team5_phase4_README.txt

 To use Server Console*

-	 *Note: A sql data must be connected to the server
+	 *Note: A local SQL (Sqlite) database must be connected to the server

 	- To start server
 		- Press "Start" button to the initiate server

 	- To stop server
 		- Press "Stop" button to stop the server